Updated June 2, 2023

-Make A Good Impression At Work –
+Make A Good Impression At Work

 Reach Office on Time

-Don’t leave office first
+Don’t leave the office first.

-Do not make personal calls during working hours
+Do not make personal calls during working hours.

 Have a professional dressing sense

 Action strategy: We call it power dressing.
 Buy 5-6 good formal dresses and wear one each day.
 Don’t be casual.
-You don’t need to buy branded one but you should buy something that looks good on you and you feel comfortable in.
+You don’t need to buy branded one, but you should buy something that looks good on you, and you feel comfortable in.
 Making a good impression at work is a choice.
 Power dress and you will see the difference.